Blog

 Read time: 18 minutes

-In this blog, I will cover what an empathy hub is, the benefits of having one, the downsides of simulating disability, and how you can start your own, including links to all the equipment and useful posters.
+In this blog, I will cover what an empathy lab is, the benefits of having one, the downsides of simulating disability, and how you can start your own, including links to all the equipment and useful posters.